zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 514.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
-The Learning Guide contains all of the vocabu lary, definitions, sample sentences, additional definitions, cultural notes, compreh ension questions, and a complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode.
+The Learning Guide contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, compreh ension questions, and a complete transcript of everything we say on this episode.
 You can also find out about becoming a member and supporting us here at ESL  Podcast, or you can also make a donation on our website.

 This episode is a dialogue between Ellen and Hiro.
-It ’s going to be using vocabulary that you would use to describe clothing, both o ld clothing and new clothing.
+It ’s going to be using vocabulary that you would use to describe clothing, both old clothing and new clothing.
 Let’s get started.

 [start of dialogue]